maybe-maybe-not/CTF-Writeups/2022/Stack the Flags/web/Blacksmith.md

     return None
 ```

 I initially thought we had to find some way to reactivate the loyalty system, and somehow get enough gold to buy a bunch of items to get enough loyalty to become an exclusive customer, so I decided to dig a bit deeper into the /buy endpoint, as it was the only realistic endpoint to have some input vulnerability.
-The first thing that caught my eye was that we could buy a list of items, I realised I didn't actually know how to supply a list of items into a flask api endpoint so after a bit of searching, I found out that you just had to repeat the same query parameter again in the URL
+The first thing that caught my eye was that we could buy a list of items, I realised I didn't actually know how to supply a list of items into a Flask API endpoint so after a bit of searching, I found out that you just had to repeat the same query parameter again in the URL
 ```py
 @app.get("/buy")
 def buy_item(customer_id="", items: list[str] | None = Query(default=[])):